Relkayam/water-demand-decomposition-sgd/README.md

  Weekly Water Demand Pattern Analysis

 ## Project Overview
-This project models and visualizes weekly water demand patterns using synthetic data.
-It employs skewed Gaussian functions to simulate daily water demand profiles and combines them to create a comprehensive weekly pattern.
+This project models and visualizes water demand patterns.
+It employs skewed Gaussian functions todecompose or simulate water demand profiles.
 The project also provides functionality to save the generated data for further analysis and includes daily decomposition for detailed insights.
+This is the code for the research paper: TBA

 ## Features
 - **Synthetic Data Generation**: Simulates water demand patterns for each day of the week.